yananma/writting/README.md

+I am happiest when I feel that I'm part of such a community.
+I'm lucky that I can feel it in my day job too。if I can't feel it，I don't feel alive。

 It has to be a place useful to the world，otherwise it won't exists.

 If we are useful to them，they will come.